Now on Mac — start your 60-day free trial.

 Adding and viewing project design decks in Four Stripes is intended to be simple.
 However, if you’re having some issues we hope these topics can help you.

-How do I upload my design deck?
+How do I upload my Design Deck?

-3. Enter your design deck file name.
+3. Enter the design deck file name

-4. Select the file upload icon and choose a PDF.
+4. Select the file upload icon and choose a PDF

-6. Your design deck is now added and stored in the Design Deck under Project Materials.
+6. Your design deck is now added and stored in the Design Deck under Project Materials

 Location Management